comit/sonoff-bridge/Commands.md

      ↳ Power on relay 1 is toggled
   ```

-**HTTP:**
+### Web

-Commands can also be executed via HTTP requests, examples:
+Commands can be executed via HTTP requests, for example:

 ```http
 http://sonoff/cm?cmnd=Power%20TOGGLE
 http://sonoff/cm?cmnd=Power%20On